EwertonLug/Sample-Goal-System/README.md

 ### Create a script example name Objetive1 what will extend of Goal

-### Implement method IsRunning with your logic
+### Implement method IsRunning with your logic.
+When Goal completed return GoalStatus.COMPLETED or GoalStatus.FAILED to break execution.
+By default leaves the GoalStatus.RUNNING status.

-### When Goal completed return GoalStatus.COMPLETED or GoalStatus.FAILED to break execution
+### Use method Activate to enable or Deactivate to disable

-### By default leaves the GoalStatus.RUNNING status
+### The method IsRunning is only executed when the objective is enabled